Lydiva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that adds execute permission to the owner and the group owner and read permissions to other users to the file hello
+write a script that sdds execution permission to the owner the group owner and the other users to the file hello